jlrickert/zet/docs/130/README.md

 set -o pipefail # exit if no-zero status code is returned in a pipeline
 ```

-For more in depth information read the bash [docs] about the built in
+For more in depth information read the bash [docs] about the built in set command.
-set command.

 [docs]: https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html

-    #bash #cli